Cytoplasm

-In cell biology, the cytoplasm is all of the material within a eukaryotic cell, enclosed by the cell membrane, except for the cell nucleus.
-The material inside the nucleus and contained within the nuclear membrane is termed the nucleoplasm.
-The main components of the cytoplasm are cytosol (a gel-like substance), the organelles (the cell's internal sub-structures), and various cytoplasmic inclusions.
+The cytoplasm is all the material within a eukaryotic or prokaryotic cell, enclosed by the cell membrane, including the organelles and excluding the nucleus in eukaryotic cells.
+The material inside the nucleus of a eukaryotic cell and contained within the nuclear membrane is termed the nucleoplasm.
+The main components of the cytoplasm are the cytosol (a gel-like substance), the cell's internal sub-structures, and various cytoplasmic inclusions.
 The cytoplasm is about 80% water and is usually colorless.

-The submicroscopic ground cell substance or cytoplasmic matrix which remains after exclusion of the cell organelles and particles is groundplasm.
-It is the hyaloplasm of light microscopy, a highly complex, polyphasic system in which all resolvable cytoplasmic elements are suspended, including the larger organelles such as the ribosomes, mitochondria, the plant plastids, lipid droplets, and vacuoles.
+The cytosol or cytoplasmic matrix or groundplasm, remains after the exclusion of the cell organelles and cytoplasmic inclusions.
+Microscopically it is a highly complex, polyphasic system in which all resolvable cytoplasmic elements are suspended, including the larger organelles such as the ribosomes, mitochondria, plant plastids, lipid droplets, and vacuoles.

-Most cellular activities take place within the cytoplasm, such as many metabolic pathways including glycolysis, and processes such as cell division.
-The concentrated inner area is called the endoplasm and the outer layer is called the cell cortex or the ectoplasm.
+Many cellular activities take place within the cytoplasm, such as many metabolic pathways, including glycolysis, photosynthesis, and processes such as cell division.
+The concentrated inner area is called the endoplasm and the outer layer is called the cell cortex, or ectoplasm.

 Movement of calcium ions in and out of the cytoplasm is a signaling activity for metabolic processes.

-In plants, movement of the cytoplasm around vacuoles is known as cytoplasmic streaming.
+In large animal and plant cells, amoebae and slime molds, movement of the cytoplasm around organelles and vacuoles is known as cytoplasmic streaming.